The Velvet: Background and release

-While promoting The Red at a press conference on September 8, 2015, the members and the company hinted at a similar follow-up concept release to their previous release, although an S.M.
-Entertainment representative clarified that nothing had been scheduled yet.
+While promoting The Red at a press conference on September 8, 2015, the members and the company hinted at a similar follow-up concept release to their previous release, although an SM Entertainment representative clarified that nothing had been scheduled yet.
 In October 2015, Wendy confirmed on an interview that an album was "coming after The Red", seemingly clarified that a similar concept album was in the process.

-On March 2, 2016, an S.M.
-Entertainment representative revealed that the group had completed filming a music video for the album's title track.
-S.M.
-Entertainment began dropping teasers of the members on the group's official Instagram account on March 10 and later confirmed a March 16 release date and the title track "7월7일 (One of These Nights)".
+On March 2, 2016, an SM Entertainment representative revealed that the group had completed filming a music video for the album's lead single.
+SM Entertainment began dropping teasers of the members on the group's official Instagram account on March 10 and later confirmed a March 16 release date and the lead single "One of These Nights".
 The single is described as an R&B ballad with a polished rhythm.

 Delay

-Ten minutes before its intended release on March 16, S.M.
-Entertainment announced that the music video and album's release would be delayed to March 17 "to guarantee a high quality of work".
-The band apologized to their disappointed fans on the March 16 broadcast of 'Good Morning FM', where they talked about their new album and its title track.
+Ten minutes before its intended release on March 16, SM Entertainment announced that the music video and album's release would be delayed to March 17 "to guarantee a high quality of work".
+The band apologized to their disappointed fans on the March 16 broadcast of Good Morning FM, where they talked about their new album and its lead single.